 Dual Connectivity

 The UE Context Release procedure is initiated by the M-NG-RAN node.
 By sending the UE CONTEXT RELEASE message the M-NG-RAN node informs the S-NG-RAN node that the UE Context can be removed.

+If the UE CONTEXT RELEASE message contains the UE History Information IE, the S-NG-RAN node may use it to optimise the SCG LTM configuration.